EllaBrands/stanDev/Developer-Process.md

 Using this method, we can share feature branches with ease for collaboration.
 It involves the following steps.

 First, clone the GitHub stan-dev/stan repository.
-From the command line:

     > git clone https://github.com/stan-dev/stan.git
     > cd stan

-Second, verify you are in the correct default repository, `develop`, with the command.
+Second, verify you are in the correct default repository, `develop`.

     > git branch

 Third, create a branch.
-To create a feature branch, use the following
+For a new feature, run the following with your feature name in place of `foo`.

     > git checkout develop
     > git checkout -b feature/foo
     > git push

-For a hotfix branch (less common), suppose we are currently at version v3.2.1.
+For a hotfix branch (less common), run the following, where `v3.2.2` is replaced with the apppropriate version number (hotfixes increment the last number, which is available as the latest tag on the master branch).

     > git checkout master
     > git checkout -b hotfix/v3.2.2
     > git push

 The last push command is to make the branch public.
-This will be necessary in order to create a pull request to have the work merged into the development (or master) branch.
+This will be necessary in order to create a pull request to have the work merged back into the branch from which it was checked out.

 Fourth, code and document using the usual git commands.
-Collaboration is easy since all the developers have push access to the feature (or hotfix) branch.
+Collaboration is easy since all the developers have push access to the feature or hotfix branch you just created.

 Fifth, when finished, create a pull request.
 A pull request indicates that the work is done and should be merged back to the appropriate branch.

+### 5. Pull Requests

+#### 5.1 Preconditions for Pull Requests

 When a pull request is made, it is expected that the current code passes: